-You will learn through a combination of lectures, case studies, seminars and laboratory sessions.
+On this course, MSci (Hons) Computer Science with Cyber Security, you will learn through a combination of lectures, case studies, seminars and laboratory sessions.
 Project and group work aim to develop problem-solving and play a major part in the course.
 Learning is also supported by the online e-learning system.

 The balance of assessment by examination, practical examination and assessment by coursework will to some extent depend on the optional modules you choose.

 The approximate percentage of the course assessment, based on 2018/19 entry is as follows: